Bill Davis Racing: R&D Car history

 The No. 23 car made its debut at the season finale NAPA 500 in 2000 with Scott Wimmer driving the No. 23 AT&T sponsored Pontiac.

 In 2001, the car once again did not appear until the final Atlanta race of the year.
 There, Hut Stricklin, preparing for his 2002 ride with the team, raced to an impressive 11th-place finish.

 The following year, Stricklin and the No. 23 car moved to the full-time spot, while the R&D car was renumbered to No. 27.
 Wimmer returned to the team, attempting seven races.
 He qualifies for two races, finishing neither.

 For the 2003 season, the third BDR team experimented with manufacturers, running Chevrolets as opposed to the standard Dodges.
-Wimmer attempting three starts for the team before switching taking over for Ward Burton in the No. 22.
+Wimmer attempted three starts for the team before taking over for Ward Burton in the No. 22.
 In the fall Atlanta race, Shelby Howard made his only Cup attempt, failing to qualify.
 The R&D team merged with the second full-time team in for 2004-05 as Davis scaled back to a two car operation.

-With Michael Waltrip reviving the second full time team in the 2006 season, the No. 23 returned running as the third team for Davis.
+With Michael Waltrip reviving the second full-time team in the 2006 season, the No. 23 returned, running as the third team for Davis.
 Mike Skinner failed to qualify for the 2006 Daytona 500, but Bill Lester became the first African-American since Willy T. Ribbs to compete in a Cup race at the Golden Corral 500.
 He started nineteenth and finished thirty-ninth.
 Lester attempted two more races that season, finishing thirty-second at Michigan International Speedway, but failing to qualify at California Speedway.

 The No. 23 car attempted the Daytona 500 in 2007 with Mike Skinner, but did not qualify.
 Veteran road racing specialist Butch Leitzinger ran the No. 23 car with special CAT sponsorship at Infineon Raceway.
 In the later stages of 2007, the renumbered No. 27 made the UAW-Ford 500 and the Checker Auto Parts 500 with Jacques Villeneuve driving.